jameshughes89/cs102/src/site/outline/outline.rst

 The purpose of the weekly labs is to give students hands-on experience.
 Labs will have assigned work and will make use of `Kattis <https://open.kattis.com/>`_.

 Labs begin on the 1st week of class.
-Lab attendance is mandatory and it is your responsibility to ensure your attendance is recorded.

-You may only attend the lab session for which you are registered.
-Students must bring their student identification to all labs.
+Unless special permission is granted, you may only attend the lab session for which you are registered.

-There are no make-up labs, and students who are absent for a lab do not have the option of attending another lab.
-Students who encounter serious health or other personal difficulties are encouraged to contact the professor.
+At the end of each lab is a series of Kattis problems.
+Kattis is a website with programming competition style problems where people can submit their solutions for automated evaluation.
+A select set of Kattis problems related to course material are included at the end of each lab for students to work on.
+It is not necessary to complete all these problems for each lab as they can be quite challenging.